emotion-js/emotion/packages/site/README.md

 The docs can contain Markdown code blocks, the language should generally be `jsx` but it can also be `jsx live` to have previews.
 When the langauge is `jsx live` the code block will have a preview next to it and all of emotion and react-emotion's exports are available along with a `render` function that accepts a react element and will render into the preview next to it.

+### Links

+All links to other pages on the docs should be linked to with `docs/doc-name`.

+TODO: Add packages pages and do something special with links to READMEs.